RajanJS/rajanjs.github.io/aboutme.md

 As a forward-thinking Senior Software Engineer, I specialize in building scalable, high-impact applications using React, React Native, and Node.js.
 With over a decade of experience, I’ve led transformative projects across domains like IoT, Renewable Energy, Health Tech, FinTech, and Crypto.
 I’m deeply invested in AI-driven development, leveraging tools like ML Kit and TensorFlow.js to create intelligent, context-aware user experiences.

-I stay ahead of the curve by integrating modern trends such as edge computing, privacy-first architectures, and human-centered design into my workflow.
-My mission is to develop ethical, resilient software that empowers people, accelerates sustainability, and shapes a better, tech-enabled future.
+I stay ahead of the curve by integrating modern trends like edge computing, privacy-first architectures, and human-centered design into my workflow.
+I aim to to develop ethical, resilient software that empowers people, accelerates sustainability, and shapes a better, tech-enabled future.

 "Wellness starts from within."